 You may have seen rows of prayer candles in grocery, drug store, discount, and big-box stores alike.
 They usually have a pretty drawing on them.
 The ones found in the United States are often dedicated to the Sacred Heart of Jesus, the Virgin Mary, St. Michael, St. Joseph, or another sacred concept.

-When the coronavirus started becoming more frequent in the United States, the price of these candles rose over 150 percent at one big-box store.
-Modern merchants pay attention to sales data.
-In uncertain times, sales of these candles undoubtedly spiked.
+In March 2020, when the coronavirus started becoming more frequent in the United States, their price rose over 150 percent at one big-box store after churches closed.
+In uncertain times, sales of these candles spiked.

 It’s understandable.
 Pandemics scare people.
 Thoughts of losing income and dying interfere with sleep.
 Living through a pandemic is stressful.
 Prayer candles can help one find mental solace before bed.

 Turning your overwhelming problems over to a higher power can be comforting at any time.